twobitlabs/LeakInspector/README.md

 LeakInspector.delegate = LeakInspectorAlertProvider()
 ```

 That's it.
 When running on the simulator LeakInspector will now warn you if it thinks a controller might have leaked!

 The default *LeakInspectorAlertProvider* will show a UIAlertController whenever a possible leak is found.
 If you'd rather do something else when a leak is found just set the delegate to be your own app delegate or some other class that implements the *LeakInspectorDelegate* protocol.
 LeakInspector keeps a strong reference to its delegate so that you can set it and forget it (but something to keep in mind if you implement your own delegate).

-Leak Inspector keeps a weak reference to any objects it tracks and checks for leaks every 5 seconds.
+Leak Inspector keeps a weak reference to any objects it tracks and checks for leaks every 3 seconds.
 If it finds a controller that has not deallocated but has a nil navigationController and nil parentController it will flag it as a possible leak.

-You may have legitimate cases in your app where you remove a controller but want to hang on to it, have those controllers implement the empty *LeakInspectorIgnore* protocol.
+You may have legitimate cases in your app where you remove a controller but want to hang on to it, have those controllers implement the empty *LeakInspectorIgnore* protocol, or call *LeakInspector.ignore(someObject)*, or call *LeakInspect.ignore(SomeClass.self)* or *[LeakInspector ignore:[SomeClass class]]* in Objective-C.

 ### Watching other kinds of objects for memory leaks